421: Tomojiro Tsuji

 by A.B.C.
 Canning Company Limited, Steveston, BC.
 His family includes Toa Tsuji (mother;

-nee Toa Takahashi), Tsunezo Tsuji (father), and Tomi Tsuji [also listed in the file
+nee Toa Takahashi), Tsunezo Tsuji (father), and Tomi Tsuji [also listed as Tane Tsuji]

-as Tane Tsuji (wife; nee Tomi Saka or Tane Saka).
-His home address is listed as Steveston,
+(wife; nee Tomi Saka [also listed as Tane Saka]; in Japan).
+His home address is listed

-BC.
-He was forcibly uprooted to Kaslo, BC and was exiled to Japan on 31 May 1946.
+as Steveston, BC.
+He was forcibly uprooted to Kaslo, BC and was exiled to Japan on

 Sex | M |